tangowithcode/tango_with_django_2/manuscript/chapter-deployment.md

 ### Virtual Environment Switching
 Moving between virtual environments can be done pretty easily.
 PythonAnywhere should have this covered for you.
 Below, we provide you with a quick tutorial on how to switch between virtual environments.

-At your terminal, you can launch into an existing virtual environment with the `workon` command.
-For example, to load up the `rangoenv` environment, enter the following command.
+You can launch into an existing virtual environment with the `workon` command.
+For example, load up the `rangoenv` environment with the following command.

 {lang="text",linenos=off}
 	~ $ workon rangoenv